mattias-p/nono/README.md

 # nono
 Nonogram hint dispenser

-At this time it only implement very basic techniques and isn't very specific about its hints.
+At this time it only implements very basic techniques and isn't very specific about its hints.

 ## Getting started